Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-05-24-392-hz-scorpios-sonic-catalyst-for-focused-transformation.md

 tweet-title: 🔥♏ 392 Hz - Scorpio’s Sonic Catalyst for Focused Transformation
 tweet-description: The 392 Hz pure tone, resonating at the musical note G, emerges as a celestial tool for Scorpios to harness their innate power.
 date: 2023-05-24
-keywords: frequency benefits, Brain Beats, Frequencies, brainwave entrainment, sound therapy, pure tone, 392 Hz, pure tones, scorpio, Anxiety, earth chakra, astrology, horoscope
+keywords: frequency benefits, Brain Beats, Frequencies, brainwave entrainment, sound therapy, pure tone, 392 Hz, pure tones, scorpio, astrology, horoscope
 ---

 **Where Depth Meets Discipline: A Frequency for Scorpio’s Multifaceted Power**